HassanAlgoz/cgapis/README.md

 How to do that?
 Well, generate the same method in both the server and the client, and generate the required low-level code that connects the two.
 The implementation of the actual method is left to the server of course.
 This way, the client-side code can see all the parameters needed for any method, and doesn't have to deal with any low-level HTTP code.

-### Auto-completion & Types
-We mentioned auto-completion.
-But, the language (Javascript) doesn't support types.
-For that we might have to use Typescript.
-Or just rely on the ability of the code editor to infer the types from the parameters' default values.

-### Validation
-It is redundant to do validation both client- and servers-side.
-We can solve this problem by defining our data types once, and have the program generate all the runtime validation code required.
-The `ajv` (Another JSON Schema Validator) library would be used for validating schemas.
-The library implements the JSON-Schema standard, which makes it interoperable with other libraries as well.
-Custom validation code is a concern that we'll try to address as well.

 ## `api.json`
 Currently, the JSON file is formatted like so:
 - `services`: like namespaces.
 For organizing operations together
 - `ops`: methods/functions in a service
 - `req`: describes function parameters
-- `res`: describes function return values.
-Contains two cases `ok` and `fail` (might change later to consider error types)
+- `res`: describes function return values
-- `types`: defines user-defined data types
+- `refs`: defines user-defined data types

 **Note:** because this is under development, many things, including the format of the JSON file, are subject to change.

-## Challenges
+## Imposed Requirements
-- Customizable generator to fit uesrs' needs
+- The generated code shall have simple interface
 - Should adapt to changing API specification and reflect changes to both the client and server with no overhead to the user
-- Javascript is weakly typed.
-Typescript has smaller community compared to Javascript.
-Its setup is a pain
-- Unless the generated code is Typescript code, Code Editors support might be limited to VS Code.
-- Basic Web API Functions
-  - Access Control
-  - Logging
-  - Error-Handling
+- The solution shouldn't make anything harder to do (e.g., access control, error-handling, logging, or validation)

+## Extra
-  - Validation
+### Validation
+It is redundant to do validation both client- and servers-side.
+We can solve this problem by defining our data types once, and have the program generate all the runtime validation code required.
+The `ajv` (Another JSON Schema Validator) library would be used for validating schemas.
+The library implements the JSON-Schema standard, which makes it interoperable with other libraries as well.
+Custom validation code is a concern that we'll try to address as well.